 Felipe is also the founder and former Director of Ciudadano Inteligente; a Latin American NGO based in Chile, which through the means of technology, channels citizen participation and online accountability.
 During Felipe’s leadership, Ciudadano Inteligente expanded its work throughout Latin America, co-founding the Latam civic-Hacker Network ‘Desarrollando America Latina’, and the international federation for civic technology ‘Poplus.org’.
 In 2010 Ciudadano Inteligente was recognized with the Golden Nica Award for Digital Communities (from Ars Electronica), and with the Omidyar Network Award in 2013.
 Felipe is also the co-founder of the Chilean Radio Station Subela.cl, an Ashoka Fellow since 2010, and has severed in the board of several NGO’s including Code for America’s International Project.

-Felipe is a Chilean Lawyer graduated from the P. Universidad Católica, and holds a Masters Degree in Public Policy from the London School of Economics, where he is also a PhD Candidate in Government.
+Felipe is a Chilean Lawyer graduated from the P. Universidad Católica, holds a Masters Degree in Public Policy from the London School of Economics, and was first appointed as a Harvard Berkman Fellow in 2011.